 Tanzanian cuisine is quite simple but flavorsome.

-Two of the staple dishes in mainland Tanzania are the Pilau and the Mishkaki, which you can find in pretty much every local restaurant.
+Two of the staple dishes in mainland Tanzania are the Pilau and the Mishkaki.
+You can find these in pretty much every local restaurant.

 Pilau is a rice dish that you can find all over the African continent, even beyond.
 However, each country has adapted the recipe to its own culture.

-To make the dish, onions are caramelized and then topped with water, which is then infused with the spices.
-The rice is added after at least half an hour after the spices have enough time to release all the aromatic flavors into the water.
+To make the dish, caramelized onions are topped with water, which is then infused with the spices.
+The rice is added after at least half-an-hour after the spices have enough time to release all the aromatic flavors into the water.

 It is usually eaten with French fries and kachumbari (a salad made with tomatoes and onions), or the classic Tanzanian chipsi mayai—a fried omelet topped with plenty of ketchup.

 By Katherine Cortes of Tara Lets Anywhere | Facebook

 Nasi Lemak is considered Malaysia’s national dish.
 It’s a must-try when you visit this country.
 It can also be found in neighboring countries such as Singapore and Thailand.

 Related Article: Discover the Best Places to Live in Thailand